thorbits/thScripts/README.md

   <p><br></p>

 eZkernel is a semi-automated shell script designed for Debian-based systems to simplify the process of compiling and installing the latest Linux kernel from git.kernel.org.
-It aims to provide a user-friendly experience, automating key steps like source code download, dependency checking, and system configuration.
+This script aims to provide a user-friendly experience, automating key steps like source code download, dependency checking, and system configuration.

 **⚠️ Important Disclaimer -** Compiling and installing a new kernel can be a complex process.
 While ezkernel strives to minimize risks, incorrect configuration or unforeseen errors can lead to system instability or a non-bootable system.